bopped/Adidas-Account-Creator/README.md

 - Written on Python 2
 - Minor changes from orginal script.
 Writes to .txt.
 Can add other option to write to.
 DM me on twitter @backdoorcook
 - Requirements : Modules : requests , BeautifulSoup4 , GmailDotEmailGenerator
 - AS OF NOW.
 If you wish to create the max amount of accounts with your email input a number like 500.
-It will auto stop when it can't put my dots in your email. #### Sorry I'm just stupid atm.
+It will auto stop when it can't put anymore dots in your email. #### Sorry I'm just stupid atm.
 --------------------------------------------------------------------
 2. How to Run:
 - Change first & last name in adidas account gen.py